Fatemeh-Zamani/NCMHap/README.md

 # Requirement:

-NCMHap is implemented in MATLAB R2014a and above versions.
+This program is suitable for MATLAB R2014a and above versions.
+The program has adopted by Geraci's dataset.
+By some little change it can be used for any input data.

 The main program for diploid case is NCMHap.m.

+# The details of the used dataset can be accessible in the below paper:
-For diploid case, We need Dr. F. Geraci simulated dataset (filippo.geraci@iit.cnr.it) that refer to his paper: Geraci, F., 2010.
+Dr. F. Geraci (filippo.geraci@iit.cnr.it)
+Geraci, F., 2010.
 A comparison of several algorithms for the single individual SNP haplotyping reconstruction problem.
 Bioinformatics 26, 2217-2225.

+# Feedback:

+Please do not hesitate to contact us if there is anything we may be able to help you with:
+Fatemeh Zamani, f_zamani@gmail.com